Myers College

-Myer's College is a university-preparatory school located at Chakwal, Punjab, in Pakistan.
+Myer's College is a university-preparatory school located at Chakwal, Punjab, Pakistan.
 The college is affiliated with Cambridge International Examinations(PK 035:Myer's College) and offers Cambridge O-Level and A-level qualifications.

 The O-level subjects on offer as of 2018, are English Language, Mathematics, Biology, Chemistry, Physics, Islamiat, Pakistan Studies, Urdu (First Language) and Computer Science.

 Myer's College is patterned after English public schools and owns over 100 acre of land at Balkassar-Motorway Interchange near Chakwal.
-Classes are held at Kot Sarfraz Khan campus close to the Central Chakwal city.
+Classes are held at Kot Sarfraz Khan campus close to Central Chakwal city.